openebs-archive/openebs-docs/docs/cicd.md

-DevOps admin integrates Jenkins/Travis/other CI-CD system to provision and take snapshot as shown above.
+DevOps admin integrates Jenkins/Travis/other CI-CD systems to provision and take snapshot as shown above.
 At the end of CI pipeline, the OpenEBS volume and all the snapshots are deleted/destroyed.
 Once CD is done, DevOps admin configures the OpenEBS volume such that periodic snapshots are taken and preserved.

 << Spec file for taking a snapshot>>